 Some people will just walk into salon or make a waxing appointment when they feel their hair is a little overgrown, which stretches from 3 to 8 weeks depending on their lifestyle.
 However,there’s a lot to be said for sticking with a regular schedule, that can be once a month, or every 3 – 8 weeks depending on a number of different factors.
 Part of this downtime is waiting for approximately half a centimetre of regrowth (length of a grain of rice) before it can successfully be removed.

 Between waxes make sure you’re moisturising twice a day, hairs that are soft and supple come out easier, which causes less pain.
 Dry, brittle hairs are also prone to snapping.
-Moisturising and exfoliating the skin regularly is important, as long as it’s on the day of your appointment.
+Moisturising and exfoliating the skin regularly is important, as long as it’s not on the day of your appointment.

 When you first get waxed, you could see hair or feel stubble in as little as just a couple of days.
 This doesn’t mean that your Beauty Therapist did a poor job, so don’t freak out and run to another salon!
 This is a result of the Shaving Effect – this happens for first time waxers, if you’ve been shaving, if you’ve been using an epilator or depilatory creams, or if you’ve waited too long between waxing appointments.